 It is important to carefully document the full extent of damage and allow a claims adjuster or authorized insurance representative to complete any investigation necessary so that your policy will cover as much of the restoration cost as possible.
 As long as a property was occupied during the month leading up to the fire, most fire damage should be covered under homeowners and commercial property insurance policies.
 Review the terms and limits of your coverage when you are considering the best approach to damage restoration and comparing fire damage repair estimates.

 Professional fire damage repair and restoration is well worth the expense.
 Furthermore, the lowest fire damage repair cost estimate is likely not for the highest quality of work.
 An amateur cleanup team that has not been trained in industry-standard cleaning methods may not be aware of which materials can be safely restored and which require replacement.
 Textiles with fire damage such as carpeting, clothing or upholstery may be cleaned with special treatments.
 Other porous materials should be disposed of and replaced to avoid re-contamination.
-Rely on the expertise of restoration companies in the United Water Restoration network for the best fire and water damage repair services.
+Rely on the expertise of restoration companies in the United Water Restoration Group for the best fire and water damage repair services.